alichtman/shallow-backup/README.md

 + Backup and reinstall files conditionally, so you can easily manage dotfiles across multiple systems.
 + Copy files on installation and backup, as opposed to symlinking them.
 + Backup package installations in a highly compressed manner

-And is incredibly fault tolerant and user-protective.
++ Not worry about accidentally doing something dangerous / destructive (is user-protective)

-`shallow-backup` is the only tool that checks all of those boxes.
+`shallow-backup` checks all of those boxes.

 ### Installation
 ---